Steven Kwan Player Props: Guardians vs. Twins

 Steven Kwan At The Plate

-- Kwan has had an RBI in 11 games this year (20.0%), including three multi-RBI outings (5.5%).
-He has also driven in three or more of his team's runs in one contest.
+- Kwan has had at least one RBI in 19.6% of his games this season (11 of 56), with more than one RBI three times (5.4%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 50.9% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (7.3%).
+- He has scored in 51.8% of his games this year, with more than one run scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.